gagoar/alohomora/readme.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Here is an example of how you may give instructions to set up a local project.
+You should follow these simple steps to get a local copy up and running:

 ### Prerequisites